fivetran/dbt_shopify_source/README.md

 To connect your multiple schema/database sources to the package models, follow the steps outlined in the [Union Data Defined Sources Configuration](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#union_data-source) section of the Fivetran Utils documentation for the union_data macro.
 This will ensure a proper configuration and correct visualization of connections in the DAG.

-### Step 4: Enable `fulfillment_event` data
+### Step 4: Disable models for non-existent sources

-The package takes into consideration that not every Shopify connector may have `fulfillment_event` data enabled.
-However, this table does hold valuable information that is leveraged in the `shopify__daily_shop` model in the transformation package. `fulfillment_event` data is **disabled by default**.
+The package takes into consideration that not every Shopify connector may have the `fulfillment_event` or `abandoned_checkout` tables (including `abandoned_checkout`, `abandoned_checkout_discount_code`, and `abandoned_checkout_shipping_line`) and allows you to enable or disable the corresponding functionality.

-Add the following variable to your `dbt_project.yml` file to enable the modeling of fulfillment events:
+The `fulfillment_event` table is **disabled by default** but does hold valuable information that is leveraged in the `shopify__daily_shop` model in the transformation package.
+If you would like to enable the modeling of fulfillment events downstream, add the following variable to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml